Published April 18, 2026 · Updated May 27, 2026

 The beauty is that these odds self-correct.
 If too many people think 70% is too high, they'll sell or buy "No" shares, pushing the price down until it reaches equilibrium.

-This volatility is why understanding how prediction market odds work gives you such an edge.
-You're not just betting on outcomes—you're trading on probability shifts.
+This volatility is why understanding how prediction market odds work matters.
+You are not just betting on outcomes—you are trading probability shifts, and a move from 30¢ to 45¢ can matter even if the event never becomes the favorite.

 New traders often misunderstand a few key concepts: